leehaney254/myportfolio/README.md

 ## Getting Started

-**To run this project on your local machine make sure you have nodejs and npm installed on your machine.
+**This is an online portfolio.
+To run this project on your local machine make sure you have nodejs and npm installed on your machine.
 The project was made with a mobile first approach.**
 **You can make changes on the HTML file to fit your customisation.
 Changes on the css file can also be made to fit your customization.**

 To get a local copy up and running follow these simple example steps.